 Campbell Park

-The park was named in honor of Rudy Campbell, Tempe's first directly elected mayor.
-Campbell, born in Oklahoma, moved to Arizona with his family as migrant farm workers.
-After serving in World War II, he returned to Arizona and began a career in banking.
-He served as a councilman from 1958-1962 and became Tempe's first directly elected Mayor in 1966.
+The park bears the name of Rudy Campbell, who made history as Tempe's first directly elected mayor.
+Campbell's story is pretty remarkable - born in Oklahoma, he moved to Arizona with his family as migrant farm workers, served his country in World War II, and then returned to build a career in banking.
+Before taking the mayoral office in 1966, he served as a councilman from 1958 to 1962.

 All Features & Facilities